tuliosousapro/WhatsApp/README.md

     * Save your preferred country code and "Open with" choice as defaults with a single click.
 * **Smart Country Code Detection:** Automatically recognizes phone numbers from the US (10 digits) and Brazil (11 digits) and sets the correct country code.
 * **Recent Numbers:** Automatically saves your last 5 used numbers for quick access.
 * **Simple & Secure:** The extension is built with a focus on privacy and requires minimal permissions.
-It does not store any personal data besides your recent numbers and default settings.

 ---